 I had seen the rough and tumble side of being a cowboy, now it was time to see the sensitive, creative side.

-Attending the National Cowboy Poetry Gathering
+Attending the National Cowboy Poetry Gathering in Elko

 In a feeble attempt to fit in, I packed my one flannel travel shirt, some bootcut jeans, and my Dad’s old pair of cowboy boots I had confiscated in a Jessie James-like heist this Christmas.
 I sort of felt like a Freshman in high school on the first day of school, excited and a bit intimidated at the same time to enter this new world.
 I flew off to Salt Lake City, rented a car, and drove through the surprisingly beautiful landscape of Northern Utah and Nevada to arrive in Elko.
 Elko is a pretty simple town, surrounded by mountains, railroads, and ranch land.
 It has a small population of 20,000 and the standard fast food joints, Walmart, and a random casino along the interstate that cuts through it.